spack/spack-tutorial/tutorial_environments.rst

    Trilinos would only have been uninstalled by Spack if it were no longer needed by any environments or their package dependencies.

+You can also uninstall a package and remove it from the environment in one go with ``spack uninstall --remove trilinos``.

 -----------------------
 The ``spack.yaml`` file